r0c/search-guard-ssl-docs/overview.md

 * you can be sure that nobody is spying on the traffic
 * you can be sure that nobody tampered with the traffic

-However by using SSL certificates you can also make sure that **only identified and trusted nodes or clients** can interact with the cluster.
+However by using TLS certificates you can also make sure that **only identified and trusted nodes or clients** can interact with the cluster.

 To make this efficient SG SSL can use Open SSL as the SSL implementation.